Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work as a random variable

 We therefore see that, when we treat work as a random variable, the old results from thermodynamics are recovered for the average work.

 In macroscopic systems, by the law of large numbers (Ref.~\onlinecite{Ross2010}, chapter 8), individual measurements are usually very close to the average, so the distinction between the average work $\langle W \rangle$ and a single stochastic realization $W$ is immaterial.
 But for microscopic systems this is usually not true.
 In fact, although $\langle W \rangle \geq \Delta F$, the individual realizations $W$ may very well be smaller than $\Delta F$.
-These instances would be \textit{local} violations of the second law.
+This therefore corresponds to \emph{local} violations of the second law.
 For large systems, these local violations become extremely rare.
-But for small systems, they can be measured experimentally.\cite{Liphardt2002,Collin2005,Batalhao2014} If we know the distribution $P(W)$, then the probability of a local violation of the second law can easily be found as
+But for small systems, they may be measured experimentally.\cite{Liphardt2002,Collin2005,Batalhao2014} If we know the distribution $P(W)$, then the probability of a local violation of the second law can easily be found as

-The demonstration of the Jarzynski equality (\ref{jarzynski}) requires detailed knowledge of the dynamics of the system, i.e., if it is classical, quantum, unitary, stochastic, etc.\cite{Note1} Below we will give a demonstration for one particular case of unitary quantum dynamics.
+The demonstration of the Jarzynski equality~(\ref{jarzynski}) requires detailed knowledge of the dynamics of the system; i.e., if it is classical, quantum, unitary, stochastic, etc.\cite{Note1} Below we will give a demonstration for one particular case of unitary quantum dynamics.